xmartlabs/xmartlabs.github.io/_posts/2020-05-04-Why-Sign-in-with-Apple-and-integration-guide.md

 As we can see int he code snippet above, it's required to conform to `ASAuthorizationControllerDelegate` and `ASAuthorizationControllerPresentationContextProviding` protocols.
 <p></p>

-we conform to `ASAuthorizationControllerPresentationContextProviding` to indicate the window that will contain "Sign in with Apple" SDK dialogs, as shown in the code below.
+We conform to `ASAuthorizationControllerPresentationContextProviding` to indicate the window that will contain "Sign in with Apple" SDK dialogs, as shown in the code below.

 ```swift
   // ASAuthorizationControllerPresentationContextProviding